prt-prt/esp32-MotorController/v2/WIRING.md

 ### Power Management Issues
 - If powerbank auto-shuts off, look for a model with "always on" capability
 - For longer run times, consider a powerbank with higher capacity (10,000mAh+)
-- If the system resets when motors start, ensure powerbank can provide sufficient current
+- If the system resets when motors start, ensure USB splitter and powerbank can provide sufficient current